 Happy Holidays!
 Is it okay that I didn’t say Merry Christmas?
 What is the “true meaning of Christmas”?
 According to whom?
 These are the questions that often arise at this time of year.
 They arise for me, too.
 I don’t have clear answers, and each year, I discover something slightly new about the answers for me, based on the circumstances I have at the time.

-Recent research led me to learn that the first known Christmas celebration was “Christ’s Mass” in the year 336.
-Experts suspect it was little more than a mass to honor who was believed to be the savior of people who needed a savior to keep them striving for more in their lives than survival, especially more than survival by any means.
-The world was even more violent than it is today.
-I imagine that going into a gorgeous church, hearing peaceful music, and being sheltered from the worries of the day, if only for an hour, helped our ancestors to overcome famine, illness, and war.
-It might not be as relevant or effective to us today, but I can see how it might have had deep value at the time, much as it has at various times in my life.
+My curiosity led me to research the first known Christmas celebration, which was “Christ’s Mass” in the year 336.
+Experts suspect it was little more than a mass to honor who was believed to be the savior–of people who needed a savior.
+It kept them striving for more than survival, especially by any means.
+The world then was even more violent than it is today.

 Action One: Define the Conflict Succinctly

-This sometimes changes slightly for me, but I can often express it as something like “My family and I disagree about what I am required to do or give to honor Christmas.”
+This sometimes changes slightly, but I often express it as: “My family and I disagree about what I am required to do or give to honor Christmas.”

-Action Two: Identify the Interests of the Parties to the Conflict
+Action Two: Identify the Personal Interests Driving the Conflict

 Action Three: Play with the Possibilities for Resolution